swcarpentry/training-course/_submissions/round-04/5/2013-06-19-reflections-repeating-things.md

 ### Initial thoughts {#initial-thoughts}

 We debriefed immediately after the lesson, and before we had received any of the survey responses.
-Here are some of our initial thoughts, followed by the feedback from the students, and then a more general assessment of what worked and what didn&#8217;t.
+Here are some of our initial thoughts, followed by the feedback from the students, and then a more general assessment of what worked and what didn't.

 *   Overall we felt the lesson well very well, especially given that we felt a bit unprepared going into the lesson.
 We knew we had a good topic and content, but did not have much time to revise before the lesson, because we left it a bit late to post our material online, and then encountered some technical hitches (turns out that while Octopress/Jekyll is a really neat blogging framework/static website generator, it is fragile and *really* hard to debug when you break something).
 *   The choice to shift to a two hour format felt good.
 Compared to the previous lesson:
 *   We got lots more questions
 *   The participants were actually writing code
 *   Because people worked through code, they got through hurdles then, rather than being off-put later.
-*   It didn&#8217;t feel as rushed
+*   It didn't feel as rushed
 *   The lesson was also student driven, which ensured we targeted their needs
 *   good questions
 *   we able to adapt lesson plan on the fly, i.e. not too scripted